Permanental polynomials of skew adjacency matrices of oriented graphs: Coefficients of the permanental polynomial

 Let $G^\sigma$ be an orientation of a graph $G$ and $C$ an even cycle in $G$.
 We say that $C$ is {\em oddly} (resp. {\em evenly}) {\em oriented} if for either choice of direction of traversal around $C$, the number of oriented edges of $C$ whose orientation agrees with the direction of traversal is odd (resp. even).
+A {\em Sachs graph} is an undirected graph in which each component is a single edge or a cycle.